RMSabe/PC8086_HelloWorld/README.md

 # PC8086_HelloWorld

+THIS REPOSITORY IS OBSOLETE.
+Check the "PCx86_baremetal" repository for updates.

 This is a little 8086 PC bootloader that prints hello world repeatedly...

 I used NASM to assemble the code into raw binary.